I wanted to be coxswain.

 The coxswain is the driver.
 They need to manage the different personalities, behaviors, and talents of athletes who may or may not be on the same page.
 They must constantly be ready to follow and adapt their coach’s instructions.
 They are the ears, the eyes, and the nose (if they happen to be downwind) of the team.

 CHOOSE YOUR COXSWAIN

 Just for fun, I want to share the six different types of coxswains you may have on your team.
 Coxing is not just about knowledge.
 Practice calls, drills, and race recordings are all important, but they can be memorized.
 A coxswain’s strength is their unique ability to connect and communicate this knowledge to the athletes.
 Each coxswain below motivates their teammates in different ways.

 In December, I wrote about the Process Communication Model® and “which erg screen you would choose”.
 The coxswains below are the six “pure” personality types.
 Each of us utilize all of these six personality types, but to a different degree.

 Even though I chose genders for each character, the characteristics of each coxswain is gender neutral.
 They are universal.

 Riley.
 When you read her name, you were not sure if it was a guy’s or gal’s name.
 It doesn’t matter; when she shows up, she is in charge.
 Riley does not cox the way other coxswains do.
 That is what makes her awesome.
 Stroke rates, erg times, and drills are not important, because she thinks outside the box.

 Riley does not challenge your thinking process, but she will find more creative ways to get a boat moving as opposed to the way you approach it.
-She will use more exciting words like “NICEEEE!”, “WAAAY-Nuff”, and “ROCKIN’.”
+She will use over the top emphasis on words like “NICEEEE!”, “WAAAY-Nuff”, and “ROCKIN’.”
 She sings in the boat, raps on cue, and is quick with an inappropriate joke to keep boat laughing.
 Riley makes rowing fun.